Live Through This: Background

 Hole released their debut studio album, Pretty on the Inside, in 1991.
 Despite moderate sales, the album was a critical success among English and American press.
 In March 1992, following the album tour, drummer Caroline Rue and bassist Jill Emery left the band due to artistic differences.
 In April 1992, vocalist Courtney Love and guitarist Eric Erlandson arranged auditions for a drummer at the Jabberjaw in Los Angeles and recruited drummer Patty Schemel.
-Following the 1992 Rodney King riots in Los Angeles, Love, Erlandson, and Schemel relocated to a Carnation, Washington home owned by Love and her husband, Nirvana frontman Kurt Cobain, and began rehearsing and writing new material.
+Following the 1992 Rodney King riots in Los Angeles, Love, Erlandson, and Schemel relocated to a Carnation, Washington home owned by Love and her husband, the Nirvana frontman Kurt Cobain, and began rehearsing and writing new material.
 "We had been going more pop, less journal-entry noise stuff," said Erlandson.
 Love said: "I was very competitive with Kurt because I wanted more melody.
 But I already wanted that before Live Through This."

 Originally signed to Caroline Records in the United States and City Slang in Europe, Hole began record deal negotiations with Geffen Records in early 1992.
 In February 1992, they signed a seven-album deal with Geffen subsidiary DGC Records, reportedly with "an advance of a million dollars and a royalty rate considerably higher than Nirvana's".
 On November 8, 1992, Hole recorded "Beautiful Son", "20 Years in the Dakota" and "Old Age" at Word of Mouth Recording in Seattle with producer Jack Endino.
 The songs were released in April 1993 as Hole's fourth single on the City Slang label.
 On January 21, 1993, Love and Schemel recorded five demos at BMG Ariola Ltda. in Rio de Janeiro, Brazil.
 Produced by Craig Montgomery, the session had originally been scheduled as a demo session for Nirvana, who were recording material for their upcoming studio album In Utero (1993).
 During breaks in Nirvana's session, Love and Schemel recorded a number of songs later featured on Live Through This, including "Miss World", "She Walks on Me", "I Think That I Would Die" and "Softer, Softest".

-In 1993, the band recruited former Janitor Joe bassist Kristen Pfaff, also an accomplished cellist and music student.
+In 1993, the band recruited former Janitor Joe bassist Kristen Pfaff, an accomplished cellist and classically trained musician who brought a new level of professionalism to the group.
 Erlandson said of Pfaff's membership: "That's when we took off, all of a sudden we became a real band."
 After a brief tour of the United Kingdom in mid-1993, the band sent a series of demos to the record label.
 "When we got the Live Through This demos, I realized very quickly that Hole had gotten a new rhythm section," said producer Sean Slade.
 "It was much more musical."